Enquire now

 Whether it's enduring a struggle, surviving a natural disaster, suffering from domestic abuse, or dealing with the effects of a disastrous accident, PTSD can take varied forms and impact people differently.

-So, if you often experience anxiety, nightmares, or flashbacks, book your appointment with the healthcare experts of The Calcutta Medical Research Institute in Kolkata for proper diagnosis and treatment options.
+So, if you often experience anxiety, nightmares, or flashbacks, book your appointment with the neurologist experts in Kolkata at the Calcutta Medical Research Institute for a proper diagnosis and treatment options.

 In this write-up, we will probe post-traumatic stress disorder complexities symptoms, causes, diagnosis, and treatment options.
 Please note that it is for informative purposes only and we recommend seeking medical help for the condition to receive suitable and effective treatment.